hhamazaki/Shiny-SRA/documents/JAGS_help.md

 To achieve the stable simulation, every Bayesian models have following 4 controls:
 * **Burn-in**  Initial simulation and highly unstable, so that all samples in this stage is thrown out.
 (Default: 5000)
 * **Simulation**  This is the stage when samples can be taken.
 Ideally this phase should be stable.
 (Default: 10000)
 * **Thinning**  Sample every xxth simulation.
-Length of the simulaiton and thinning will determine the number of samples from which parameter estimates are calculated: samples = simulation/ thinning.
+Length of the simulation and thinning will determine the number of samples from which parameter estimates are calculated: samples = simulation/ thinning.
 Generally, this should be from 1000 to 10000 (Default 5)
 * **Chains**  The number of simulation experiments with different starting points.
 JAGS selects starting points randomly from the priors.
 If model is correct, final simulation should reach identical mean-median regardless starting points.
 The number of chains are generally 1 - 5.
 (Default 3)

 Under the default settings, a total of (burn-in + simulation)xchains (5000+10000)x3 =45000) simulation is conducted.
 Of those, 6000 samples are taken (simulation/thinning = 3x10000/5 = 6000).
 Model parameters estimates are based on 6000 samples.

 The default is set to produce **quick and reasonable estimates**.
 It is **recommended** to increase the length of burn-in and simulations and the number of chains to obtain **better and more stable estimates**.
 Generally, **longer burn-in and simulation and moree chains will produce better model parameter estimates.** However, this will also **increase** simulation time significantly.
 A general direction is run the model with default setting and check trace and density plots.
-Good model convergence usually indicates: **trace plots look like straight horizontal band** and **density plots have distict single peak**.
+Good model convergence usually indicates: **trace plots look like straight horizontal band** and **density plots have distinct single peak**.
 If the plots do not look good, increase burn-in and simulation lengths until obtaining good plots.
 When good model convergence is  not achieved after long simulations, this is an indication that: (1) **data are uninformative**, or (2) **wrong model specifications**.

 ## Median vs. Mean Management Target